Speaker: Rev. Aidsand F. Wright-Riggins III

 /

 John Lewis called Howard Thurman a “saint of the Civil Rights Movement.”
-Thurman was a universalist, a mystic, a preacher, a scholar, a professor at Howard University and Boston University, pastor of the first intentionally interracial congregation in the United States (the Church for the … read more.
+Thurman was a universalist, a mystic, a preacher, a scholar, a professor at Howard University and Boston University, pastor of the first intentionally interracial congregation in the United States (the Church for the Fellowship of All People in San Francisco), and one of … Continue reading Hatred as a Hound of Hell

 Deception as a Hound of Hell